timpending/comp-sci-curriculum/Unit-2/02-linked-lists-intro.md

 ### Arrays

+The classical definition of an Array is a statically sized, contiguous, block of memory.
+The block of memory is divided into evenly sized buckets, each of which holds one item.
+When you create an array, you're really __reserving a block of memory__.
+In a classical array, we request a block __of a specific size__.
+If we run out of space we have to __create a new__ (bigger) block of memory and copy all the values into this new memory location.

-The JavaScript array appears to hold an infinite amount of data simply by using the `push` method.
+The JavaScript `Array` appears to hold an infinite amount of data simply by using the `push` method.
 However, under the hood, there is a lot more going on.
-When you first create an array, JavaScript allocates a certain amount of memory.
+When you first create an array, JavaScript allocates a certain amount of memory -- just like a classical array.

 ![](http://web.cs.ucla.edu/classes/winter12/cs111/scribe/1c/img4.jpg)